arduent/corkmenot/README.md

 As the amount of information and number of cards increases, the user may experience degraded performance, depending on their system.
 It may be beneficial to break a large project into multiple stories.

+To edit a card, click or touch on the card to switch it into edit mode.
+You can type your contents in the text field.
+Plain text only.
+Any input HTML, Markdown, Javascript is encoded and displayed as plain text.

+To save your edits, click or touch an area outside of the text edit box.
+The text is saved automagically.

+To rearrange cards, click or touch a card and drag it to the desired position.

 Try it out at https://corkmenot.com/

 ## Screenshots